 Welcome to Day #12 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 Today, I will be taking you on a tour of Skopje’s most unique buildings.

 Over my stay in the capital city of Macedonia, I came to find the concrete angles and and design of the brutalistic architecture of Skopje oddly compelling.
 It’s certainly far more interesting than the Disneyland facades that the government has plastered across the city center in recent years.